corda/corda/docs/source/getting-set-up.rst

 Download a sample project
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Open a command prompt
-2. Clone the CorDapp tutorial repo by running ``git clone https://github.com/corda/cordapp-tutorial``
+2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
-3. Move into the cordapp-tutorial folder by running ``cd cordapp-tutorial``
+3. Move into the cordapp-example folder by running ``cd cordapp-example``
 4. Retrieve a list of all the releases by running ``git branch -a --list``
 5. Check out the latest milestone release by running ``git checkout release-MX`` (where "X" is the latest milestone)

 Run from the command prompt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. From the cordapp-tutorial folder, deploy the nodes by running ``gradlew deployNodes``
+1. From the cordapp-example folder, deploy the nodes by running ``gradlew deployNodes``
 2. Start the nodes by running ``call kotlin-source/build/nodes/runnodes.bat``
 3. Wait until all the terminal windows display either "Webserver started up in XX.X sec" or "Node for "NodeC" started up and registered in XX.XX sec"
 4. Test the CorDapp is running correctly by visiting the front end at http://localhost:10007/web/example/